 Have your own, independent legal and financial advisors review the Franchise Agreement.
 Discuss the fine print with your advisors before finalizing the agreement.

 8. Accept Corporate Training

-Many franchisors offer training for their new franchisees.
+Many franchisors offer training for their new franchisees through an LMS for partner training.
 The operations manual usually functions as your primary textbook during training.
 Typically, there’ll be talks about corporate culture and history, daily operations, vendor relations, reporting requirements, and the pre-opening process.
 You’ll also be shown a prototype franchise where you’ll get hands-on training.

 Many franchises offer ongoing support via email, phone calls, and video chat.
 Expect training to be a continuing process.
 Chances are, the franchise you buy into will incorporate new technologies and update their processes to keep your franchise competitive.

 Franchising is often less risky than starting a business from scratch.

 There are thousands of franchises to choose from.
 To narrow down your choices, select from industries where you have the expertise or that you’re interested in.